ssung099/Password-Manager/README.md

 # Password-Manager

-A password manager website using Python, Flask, and MySql
+A password manager website that encrypts passwords to websites and stores in a database for the user to retrieve later for future uses.

+Frontend: HTML, CSS, JavaScript
+Backend: Python, Flask, MySQL